 Adjust your bicycle to fit.
 Make certain the bicycle is the proper size for the rider.
 Appropriately sized frames, handlebar and seat heights will improve your ability to control the bike, and reduce the risk for overuse injuries.
 If you ride regularly, consider a professional fit from a bike shop.

 Dress appropriately.
 Avoid loose clothing and wear appropriate footwear.
 Never wear flip flops.
 Wear padded gloves.
 Use appropriately padded cycling shorts for longer rides.
 Wear sunscreen.
 If you commute on your bike, carry your belongings in a bag with close fitting straps.

 Pace yourself.
 Cycling can be vigorous exercise.
 Make sure you are fit enough to participate before you start pedaling.
 In addition, make sure you understand how to use the gear systems on your bike to help control your physical exertion level.
 See your doctor before you begin any exercise program.

 Change riding positions.
 Slight variations in your position can reduce stress on pressure points on your body and avoid over stressing muscles.

-Hydrate.
-Be sure to carry water and food on longer rides.
+to carry water and food on longer rides.
 Drink a full water bottle each hour you spend on the bike.

 Supervise younger riders at all times.
 It is recommended that younger children ride only in enclosed areas — away from moving vehicles and traffic